essif-lab/framework/docs/terms/ssi.md

 status: draft
 grouptags:
 hoverText: "SSI (Self-Sovereign Identity): a term that has many different interpretations, and that we use to refer to concepts/ideas, architectures, processes and technologies that aim to support (autonomous) Parties as they negotiate and execute electronic Transactions with one another."
-glossaryText: "SSI (Self-Sovereign Identity) is a term that has many different interpretations, and that we use to refer to concepts/ideas, architectures, processes and technologies that aim to support (autonomous) %%parties^party%% as they negotiate and execute electronic %%transactions^transaction%% with one another."
+glossaryText: "SSI (Self-Sovereign Identity) is a term that has many different interpretations, and that we use to refer to concepts/ideas, architectures, processes and technologies that aim to support (autonomous) [parties](@) as they negotiate and execute electronic [transaction](@) with one another."
 date: 20210601
 ---

 ### Short Description
-SSI is an abbreviation of %%Self-Sovereign Identity|self-sovereign-identity%%
+SSI is an abbreviation of [Self-Sovereign Identity](self-sovereign-identity@)